dingyuqi/keep-it-simple-site/docs/en/5. Model/2024-12-27-ORB-SLAM2 installation.md

 :::

 ## Summary
-:tada: :tada: When you complete all the above steps, you should be able to get a real-time ORM-SLAM algorithm :tada: :tada:
+: tada: : tada: When you complete all the above steps, you should be able to get a real-time ORM-SLAM algorithm : tada: : tada: